athomasoriginal/clojurescript-30/02-setup-reload-custom/README.md

     └── main.out
 ```

-The biggest thing to take away here is the idea that, like in webpack, you can customize where you code is output to
+The biggest thing to take away here is the idea that, like in webpack, you can customize where you code is output to.

 # Quickstart